 The main health issue for pregnant women who use artificial sweeteners is that they may be missing out on more nutritious foods and beverages.
 If you drink a lot of diet soda, for instance, you may not be getting enough water, milk, or juice, all of which are beneficial to your developing baby.

 Fast food should be avoided during pregnancy, if possible.
 These food choices contain loads of salt, sugar and sometimes even chemicals that can harm both the mother and the unborn child.
-They are also extremely greasy, fatty and full of cholesterol which is not the healthy foods the obstetrician has prescribed for a healthy pregnancy.
+They are also extremely greasy, fatty and full of cholesterol.
 Fast foods are also linked to faster weight gain during pregnancy and obesity in the general population.
 Obesity during pregnancy can lead to gestational diabetes.

 Cantaloupes appear to be a healthy fruit, however, they have been associated with potentially deadly salmonella and listeria outbreaks.
 Listeria is especially deadly during pregnancy, and can potentially lead to a miscarriage or stillbirth.
 Over the last few years, cantaloupes have been associated with deadly listeria as well as salmonella outbreak.